 Earning Your Marketing Degree Online

-As the Internet continues to expand the reach of the global marketplace, there has never been a better time for upwardly mobile students to earn an online marketing degree.
+As the Internet continues to expand the reach of the global marketplace, there has never been a better time for upwardly mobile students to earn a marketing online degree.
 The Bureau of Labor Statistics (BLS) projects a 9% increase (more than 18,000 jobs) for marketing managers by 2024, indicating a faster-than-average growth rate among comparable occupations.
 Like many industries experiencing a sea change since the advent of digital communication, marketing professionals continue to be in high demand, though many of their responsibilities have shifted away from traditional print media and toward online advertising, social media, and electronic multimedia campaigns.

 Historically, marketing is a popular major among all college students, however online marketing degrees can help students meet the unique demands of employers in the industry.
 Online marketing classes incorporate computer and technology skills, as well as encourage students to seek out valuable hands-on experience, such as through an internship, near their residence.
 Generally, online marketing degree programs can be completed faster than a traditional degree, though the length of the program typically depends on a student’s prior education and whether they study full- or part-time.
 Students can also enjoy significantly lower tuition costs and flexible scheduling when they choose to earn a marketing degree online.